By Sandi Moynihan

 “[This request] was a call to do just that,” Walker said.
 “To not only meet the expectation, but to exceed it.”

-With only 48 hours to act, Walker and the USO Erbil team quickly put together an impromptu USO2GO kit featuring USO Toiletry Packs, games and sports equipment.
+With only 48 hours to act, Walker and the USO Erbil team quickly pulled together a kit featuring USO Toiletry Packs, games and sports equipment.
 The kit also included a number of favorite sweet treats like Nutter Butters, Oreos and Rice Krispies.

 When Thapa came by a few days later to pick up what he thought would be just toiletries, he was immediately surprised and excited to bring the kit back to his unsuspecting unit.